 All eyes are unique so accuracy might differ for everyone and there could be a natural offset.
 Eye tracking will however never be pixel precise accurate because of how the human eye works.
-The human eye doesn't focus on single pixels, instead, our gaze point lays within a bigger area.
+The human eye doesn't focus on a single pixel, instead, our gaze point lays within a bigger area.
 We often say the accuracy will be the size of an averagely sized thumbnail.

 Accuracy is deﬁned as the average difference between the real stimuli position and the measured gaze position.
 Precision is deﬁned as the ability of the eye tracker to reliably reproduce the same gaze point measurement, i.e. it measures the variation.
 See examples below, but please note that the dots are just a visual representation and don't reflect the performance of our eye trackers.